5G OFDM

 Cyclic prefix

 The cyclic prefix is added to help the receiver handle multipath propagation more robustly.
-For most everyday NR work, engineers mainly deal with the normal CP case.
+For most everyday NR work, the normal CP case is the main baseline.

 Resource elements and resource blocks